ekrzina/neural-language-models/README.md

 # neural-language-models
 The repository contains files for neural language modelling.
 Uses NLTK and Keras / Pytorch for model training / validation and generating new text.
+Uses [TensorBoard](https://www.tensorflow.org/tensorboard) for visualizing training.

 ## Installation